ucsd-cse30-f17/pa4-public/README.md

 Refer to [Section 5]() (on Valgrind) to read about testing yoru code for memory leaks.

+#### 1.4 How to call a function in C
+Note that functions in C do not belong to a "class" like they do in Java.
+So if you're calling a function in C, instead of writing `returnVal = bst.bst_makeNode(key, NULL, NULL)`, you would just write `returnVal = bst_makeNode(key, NULL, NULL)`.

 ### 2. Functions to implement in C
 You will be implementing the following functions in the file named `bst.c`.
 We will provide a header file, `bst.h`, which contains the method signatures that you need to implement the BST.
 Please **do not modify** the signatures of any of the 9 functions listed below, and **do not modify** the `bst.h` file.